5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 1. Open the `codec_dump.txt` located in the "codecgraph" folder with TextEdit.
 It should look similar to this:</br>![](Pics/Dump.png)
 2. Delete the line: `AFG Function Id: 0x1 (unsol 1)` &rarr; it will cause the generation of "verbs.txt" to fail otherwise
 3. Save the file
-4. Now, execute the following commands in Terminal (one for one):
+4. Now, execute the following commands in Terminal (one by one):
 	```
 	cd ~/Desktop/codecgraph
 	./codecgraph codec_dump.txt